If you are looking to head out into the wilderness on a hunting or camping trip, your sleeping bag needs are going to be different than a hiker.

 Another rectangular bag, this uses the same easy-roll system as the Dunnock and in general it’s a fairly similar bag.
 The main difference is the shell, which is polyester.
 Some people will find this less comfortable but it does resist moisture a bit better, and it’s easier to keep clean.

 It’s also a smaller bag, more suitable for anyone up to around 5’11”, and that makes it slightly lighter too.
-At around $40 it’s also a lot cheaper, so if you need a competitively priced spring to fall bag this could be perfect.
+It’s also a lot cheaper, so if you need a competitively priced spring to fall bag this could be perfect.

 Like the Dunnock the Brazos doesn’t use box baffling, so there are stitching points that run through both inner and outer shells, and at lower temperatures you might feel some cold spots.
 The zip has a good baffle though and you certainly shouldn’t have any trouble down to a few degrees below freezing.